-The Google form was embedded in the Department of Meteorology website.
-This increased traffic to the website and with it, the profile of the institution.
-However, there was a fear that if large numbers of volunteers participated in submitting data via the webform (and there was no basis for estimating the take-up in advance), both the webform, and the software produced to gather and analyse the data might fail.
-Therefore it was important that the complete data submission and analysis system was tested beforehand, with a large number of submissions.
-This was done by generating synthetic meteorological observations of 10,000 observers, which were then submitted via the webform automatically, over a few minutes, as further explained in [7].
-This volume of data was significantly more than that expected to be received during the eclipse, and it was demonstrated that there no difficultly in the complete NEWEx submission and analysis system processing these.
+The Google Form was embedded in the University of Reading Department of Meteorology's website.
+This increased traffic to the website and, with it, the profile of the institution.
+However, there was a fear that if large numbers of volunteers participated in submitting data via the webform (and there was no basis for estimating the take-up in advance), both the webform and the software produced to gather and analyse the data might fail.
+Therefore, it was important that the complete data submission and analysis system was tested beforehand with a large number of submissions.
+This was done by generating synthetic meteorological observations by $10\,000$ observers, which were then submitted via the webform automatically, over a few minutes, as further explained in [7].
+This volume of data was significantly more than that expected to be received during the eclipse, and it was demonstrated that there was no difficulty in the complete NEWEx submission and analysis system processing these.

-After putting up the webpages of information about the forthcoming NEWEx activity, questions about how to enter the data and what was needed began to arrive.
-Many similar enquiries were received, which began to become onerous.
-This was managed by producing a list of frequently asked questions (FAQ) on the same website, as and when a particular query was made.
+After putting up the webpages of information about the forthcoming NEWEx activity, we handled the many ad hoc questions of how to enter data and what instruments were needed to acquire data, by producing a list of frequently asked questions on the same website.
 This provided a means to manage the enquiries effectively, particularly those around the type of instruments needed.
-Further, the material was used to draw attention to important information about safe ways to observe a solar eclipse. http://mc.manuscriptcentral.com/issue-ptrsa
+Furthermore, the material was used to draw attention to important information about safe ways to observe a solar eclipse.